Go Back

 • 1 ripe plantain black spots or fully black is perfect

-• 1 tbsp butter plus more if needed
+• 1 tablespoon butter plus more if needed

-• ½ tsp cinnamon or more according to taste
+• ½ teaspoon cinnamon or more according to taste

 • Optional: Vanilla ice cream for serving